ministryofjustice/form-builder/documentation/integrating/integrating.md

 Attachments are sent in the JSON payload as an `attachments` array.
 Each attachment object has the following data:

-- `url` which is the url to the encrypted file data.
+- `url` which is the URL to the encrypted file data.
 This expires after 15 minutes.
 - `encryption_key` which is the key needed to decrypt the file.
 - `encryption_iv` which is the initialisation vector needed to decrypt the file.
 - `mimetype` which is the mimetype of the file.